Viral video: Madden game bleeps out Kaepernick's name like a swear word

 ProFootballTalk says it confirmed Kaepernick's name was removed by listening to an advance copy of the game.
 Other words were reportedly bleeped, including profanities, a racial slur and sexual references.

 Madden NFL 19 will be released to the public Aug.
-10. EA didn't immediately respond to a request for comment.
+10. EA and Kaepernick didn't immediately respond to requests for comment.
+The NFL's communications office couldn't immediately be reached for comment.

 Discuss: Viral video: Madden game bleeps out Kaepernick's name like a swear word